jenniferjang/dbscanpp/README.rst

   DBSCANPP(p, eps_density, eps_clustering, minPts)

-p: The sample fraction, which determines m, the number of points to sample
+p: The sample fraction, which determines the number of points to sample

 eps_density: Radius for determining core points; points that have greater than minPts in its eps_density-radii ball will be considered core points